oldgregg89/Programming-Language-Suggester/readme.md

 * The users name might not show up when you hit submit (fixed)
 * The Buttons won't reset after you click them (fixed)
+* getting the values out of the Radio buttons (fixed)

 ## Support and contact details